AlanHN/Bookstore-Weixin-MiniProgram/README.md

-# Wemini-bookstore
+# Bookstore-Weixin-MiniProgram

-This is a bookstore on Wemini
+This is a bookstore demo implemented by Weixin MiniProgram